louiss0/slim-route-registry/README.md

 <br>

 #### [Resources](#sections)
-    - It takes in an array of paths and resources
+    - It takes in any number of paths and resources
     - The resource method will be called on all of the paths and resources passed through